Your Questions Answered by an Orlando Probate Lawyer

 Probate papers are filed with the probate division of the clerk of the

 circuit court in the county where the estate is set up.
-Usually this is
+Usually, this

-done in the county where the decedent resided at the time of his or her passing.
+is done in the county where the decedent resided at the time of his or

 Does all property have to go through probate when a person dies?